Rivgoo/Rivgoo/README.md

 ### 👨‍💻 About Me

-I am a motivated and focused developer with <strong>3+ years of experience in indie game development with Unity</strong> and <strong>1+ year of commercial experience in ASP.NET</strong>.
-My passion lies in solving complex problems and building high-quality software, guided by a deep understanding of **OOP, SOLID, and Clean Architecture**.
+Motivated developer with experience in <strong>C#, Unity,</strong> and <strong>ASP.NET</strong>.
+Gained over two years of commercial experience with <strong>ASP.NET</strong> and three years of independent game development in <strong>Unity</strong>.
+Demonstrates strong problem-solving skills, a deep understanding of OOP and SOLID, and a passion for games
 ---

 ### 🛠️ My Tech Stack